Wavenumber-explicit stability and convergence analysis of hp finite element discretizations of Helmholtz problems in piecewise smooth media: Assumptions and Problem Specific Notation

 \subsection{Time-harmonic wave propagation problem}

 Given $f \in L^2(\Omega)$ and $g \in L^2(\Gamma)$, our model problem consists in finding $u \in \HOneT$ such that

 with

-where $a(\cdot,\cdot)$ is a sequilinear form over $\HOneT$ and the operators $\TkOmegaM$ and $\TkGammaM$ are differential operators acting on ``volume'' and ``surface'' functions.
-Before providing a detailed description of these operators, we first explain their ``intuitive'' meaning.
+where $a(\cdot,\cdot)$ is a sesquilinear form on $\HOneT$ and the operators $\TkOmegaM$ and $\TkGammaM$ are differential operators acting on ``volume'' and ``surface'' functions.
+Before providing a detailed, formal description of these operators, we first explain why $\bkm$ is decomposed in the form given.

 The sesquilinear form $a(\cdot,\cdot)$ is meant to represent the ``elliptic part'' of the wave operator.
-A typical example is the ``grad-grad'' form, but one may imagine other situation with the elasticity operator for instance.
+A typical example is the ``grad-grad'' form in the scalar Helmholtz case, but one may imagine other situation such as the elasticity operator.
 The operator $\TOM$ then accounts for the ``frequency part'' of the operator, i.e., the time-derivative transformed into $ik$ in the frequency domain.
 The most basic situation is then $\TOM u \coloneqq k^2 u$, but we allow for more generality.
-Finally, $\TGM$ is an operator on $\Gamma$; relevant examples are the Dirichlet-to-Neumann maps or some approximation of it.
+Finally, $\TGM$ is an operator on $\Gamma$; relevant examples are the DtN map or some approximation of it.

 We now summarize our assumptions \WPs on the {\bf w}ave propagation {\bf p}roblem. \begin{enumerate}[nosep, start=1, label={\bf (WP\arabic*)},leftmargin=*] \item The sesquilinear form $\bkm \colon \HOneT \times \HOneT \to \mathbb{C}$ is continuous, i.e., there exists a constant $\CcontM \geq 0$, possibly depending on $k$, such that